sagemath/trac_to_gh/Issue 7492.md

 # Issue 7492: Decomposition of a doubly stochastic matrix as a convex sum of permutations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7492

 Original creator: ncohen